Computer Basics | Consumer and Legal | Health | Retirement Bound | Senior Living | Social Activities | Vitality Kits |

 - Identity Theft Protection – The Federal Trade Commission has assembled excellent resources to use if you are a victim of identity theft.

 - Keeping Seniors Safe – A comprehensive site for keeping seniors safe in all aspects.

-- Senior Brigade– A great website created by the Michigan Attorney General that provides a wide range of helpful information for Michigan seniors, their family members and caregivers.
+- Consumer Education Program – A great website created by the Michigan Attorney General that provides a wide range of helpful information for Michigan seniors, their family members and caregivers.